mdb/mdb.github.io/content/blog/2024-07-01-terraform-compound-workspace-naming.md

 ## More explanation: What's this solve for?

-Ultimately, the Terraform compound workspace naming pattern seeks to enable efficient, scalabile, testable, reliable, and maintainable cloud infrastructure management.
+Ultimately, the Terraform compound workspace naming pattern seeks to enable efficient, scalable, testable, reliable, and maintainable cloud infrastructure management.

 ### Derive context from the workspace name